On Hypothesis Transfer Learning of Functional Linear Models: Experiments

-In Section \ref{sec: evaluation of TL-FLR}, we illustrate the effectiveness of TL-FLR when the true $\mcS$ is known.
-As we discuss before, ATL-FLR can deal with multiple sources with negative transfer sources included scenario by alleviating the effect of negative sources via a sparse aggregation procedure.
-We now aim to evaluate the effectiveness of the transfer learning effect in ATL-FLR without knowing the $\mcS$.
+In the left panel of Figure~\ref{fig: Combination Results}, we compare TL-FLR with OFLR by considering \textit{relative excess risk}, i.e., the ratio of TL-FLR's excess risk to OFLR's.
+We note that since the RKHS of $\beta^{(0)}$ is fixed, the magnitude of $h$ is proportional to $\xi(h,\beta_{\mcS})$, and a large $h$ indicates less similarity between sources and target tasks.
+Overall, the effectiveness of TL-FLR for different $\beta^{(0)}$ presents a consistent pattern, i.e., with more transferable sources involved and smaller $h$ (bottom right), TL-FLR has a more significant improvement, while with fewer sources and larger $h$ (top left), the transfer may be worse than OFLR.

-To simulate a mixture of $\mcS$ and $\mcS^{c}$, we need to shuffle the $\mcS$ within all available source tasks.
-Specifically, let $L=20$ and $\mcS$ be a random subset of $\{1,2,\cdots,L\}$ such that $|\mcS|$ is equal to $0,2,\cdots,20$.
-We compare ATL-FLR with other algorithms that also deal with unknown $\mcS$ like Detect-TL, ATL-FLR(EW).
-We also implement TL-FLR by setting $\mcS$ as the true transferable set and OFLR for comparison.
-We report the excess risks directly in Figure \ref{fig:fig_C_exp_beta_OU_midtemp}.
-In all three different $\beta^{(0)}$ scenarios, ATL-FLR outperforms all its competitors.
-Comparing ATL-FLR with ATL-FLR(EW), even though ATL-FLR(EW) has similar patterns as ATL-FLR, we can see the gaps between the two curves are larger when the proportion of $\mcS$ is small, showing that ATL-FLR(EW) is more sensitive to source tasks in $\mcS^c$, while ATL-FLR gets less affected.
-It can also be observed that the Detect-TL only has a considerable reduction on the excess risk with relatively small $h$, but provides limited improvement when $h$ is large, indicating its limited learning effect when there is only limited knowledge available in sources.
-We also consider generating $\beta^{(l)}$ for $l \in \mcS^{c}$ with different smoothness, and the results are in Appendix.
+In the right panel of Figure~\ref{fig: Combination Results}, we evaluate ATL-FLR under unknown $\mcS$ cases.
+We set $\mcS$ as a random subset of $\{1,2,\cdots,20\}$ such that $|\mcS|$ is equal to $0,2,\cdots,20$.
+We also implement TL-FLR using true $\mcS$ and OFLR as baseline.
+In all scenarios, ATL-FLR outperforms all its competitors.
+Comparing ATL-FLR with ATL-FLR(EW), even though ATL-FLR(EW) has similar patterns as ATL-FLR, we can see the gaps between the two curves are larger when the proportion of $\mcS$ is small, showing that ATL-FLR(EW) is more sensitive to source tasks in $\mcS^c$, while ATL-FLR is less affected.
+Detect-TL only has a considerable reduction on the excess risk with relatively small $h$, but provides limited improvement when $h$ is large, indicating its limited performance when limited knowledge is available in sources.

-We also note that the temperature parameter, $T$, controls the relative magnitude of the coefficients $\{c_{j}\}$ in AEW.
-Previously, we set the temperature to be $T=1$, and now we set it to be $T=0.2$ and $T = 10$ to see how it affects the transfer learning performance.
-The results are reported in Figure \ref{fig:diff_temp_for_AEW}.
-While the temperature is low, the convex combination coefficients $\{c_{j}\}$ will be very small, making ATL-FLR(EW) has almost the same performance as ATL-FLR (left panel), but it still cannot beat ATL-FLR.
-While we set the temperature to be relatively high, the gap between ATL-FLR(EW) and ATL-FLR increases compared to $T=1$ and $T=0.2$, especially when the proportion of $|\mcS|$ is small.
-Therefore, selecting the wrong $T$ can hugely degrade the performance of ATL-FLR(EW).
-This demonstrates the superiority of sparse aggregation in practice since its performance does not depend on the selection of any hyperparameters.